 Inventories are stated at the lower of cost and net realisable value.
-Cost is determined using the first-in, first-out method.
-The cost of raw materials comprises the invoiced value of materials, and, in general, includes transport and handling costs.
-The cost of finished goods comprises raw materials, direct labour, other direct costs and related production overheads.
+Cost is determined using the weighted average cost method.

+The cost of inventories comprises the invoiced value of goods and, in general, includes transport and handling costs.
 Net realisable value is the estimated selling price in the ordinary course of business, less applicable variable selling expenses.
-In respect of container stocks, net realisable value is estimated by writing down the cost of these stocks to estimated residual values over their estimated useful life.